 - a.
 The USPS is at fault. - b.
 Postage or fees are paid in excess of the lawful price. - c.
 Service to the country of destination is suspended. - d.
-Postage is fire-scarred while in USPS custody (including in the letterbox), and the mail is returned to sender without service. - e.
-Special delivery stamps are mistakenly used to pay postage, and the mail is returned to the sender without service. - f.
-Fees are paid for special handling, Certified Mail, Delivery Confirmation, or Signature Confirmation and the article fails to receive the extra service for which the fee is paid. - g.
-Surcharges are mistakenly collected on domestic Registered Mail or collected over the proper amount, or represented by stamps affixed to matter not actually accepted for registration. - h.
-Fees are paid for return receipt or for restricted delivery, and the USPS (through fault or negligence) fails to furnish the return receipt or its equivalent, or makes erroneous delivery or nondelivery. - i.
-An annual presort mailing fee is paid for Presorted First-Class Mail, Standard Mail, Presorted Media Mail, or Presorted Library Mail or a destination entry mailing fee is paid for Parcel Select or Bound Printed Matter and no mailings are made during the corresponding 12-month period. - j.
-Customs clearance and delivery fees are erroneously collected. - k.
-Fees are paid for registry or insurance service on mail addressed to a country to which such services are not available, unless claim for indemnity is made. - I. Express Mail is not delivered according to the applicable service standard, except as provided in 114.2.0 and 414.3.0.
-No refund is made if the mail was properly detained for law enforcement purposes (see Administrative Support Manual 274).
+Postage is fire-scarred while in USPS custody (including in the letterbox), and the mail is returned to sender without service.

+- e.
+Fees are paid for special handling, Certified Mail, USPS Tracking, Adult Signature, or Signature Confirmation, and the article fails to receive the extra service for which the fee is paid. - f.
+Surcharges are mistakenly collected on domestic Registered Mail or collected over the proper amount, or represented by stamps affixed to matter not actually accepted for registration. - g.
+Fees are paid for return receipt or for restricted delivery, and the USPS (through fault or negligence) fails to furnish the return receipt or its equivalent, or makes erroneous delivery or nondelivery. - h.
+An annual presort mailing fee is paid for Presorted First-Class Mail, Standard Mail, Presorted Media Mail, or Presorted Library Mail or a destination entry mailing fee is paid for Parcel Select or Bound Printed Matter and no mailings are made during the corresponding 12-month period.
+The permit holder should request a credit to its advance deposit account, unless an advance deposit account is not used or is unavailable and a refund is requested. - i.
+Customs clearance and delivery fees are erroneously collected. - j.
+Fees are paid for registry or insurance service on mail addressed to a country to which such services are not available, unless claim for indemnity is made. - k.
+Priority Mail Express is not delivered according to the applicable service standard, except as provided in 114.1.0 and 214.1.1d.
+No refund is made if the mail was properly detained for law enforcement purposes (see Administrative Support Manual 274). - I. If a First-Class Mail, First-Class Package Service, Standard Post or Package Services mailpiece is torn or defaced during USPS handling so that the addressee or intended delivery point cannot be identified.
+Where possible, the damaged item is returned with the postage refund. - m.
+Under the terms of a contract between a contract postal unit (CPU) and the USPS for unused postage printed by the CPU.